Spin-momentum Locking and Topological Vector Charge Response with Conserved Spin: Introduction

-The simplest case of spin-momentum locking with conserved spin in Eq.~\eqref{eq:surface_general} is when only one spin operator appears.
+The simplest case of SML with conserved spin in Eq.~\eqref{eq:surface_general} is when only one spin operator appears.
 This happens in the 1D helical edge states of the quantum spin Hall insulator, but in 2D, this case is allowed only in lower-symmetry systems having 2D point groups $C_{1,2}$ or $C_{1v,2v}$ (and even then would require extreme anisotropy or fine-tuning)~\cite{winkler2003spin,samokhin2022effective}.
-We note that for $C_{3}$ and $C_{3v}$ symmetries, there can also be spin-momentum locking terms with one conserved spin operator $S_Z$, which are cubic in momentum~\cite{fu2009hexagonal,samokhin2022effective}, but we leave further analysis of higher-order terms as a future work.
-Our primary focus will instead be on systems with $C_{3,4,6}$ or $C_{3v,4v,6v}$, where, as shown in the Supplementary Material (SM) Sec.
-S1~\cite{supple}, the spin-momentum locking terms that are \emph{linear} in momentum always involve both $S_{X}$ and $S_{Y}$.
-In these cases the spin is conserved only when $S_{X}$ and $S_{Y}$ commute with each other, i.e., $[S_{X},S_{Y}]=0$.
-Although the intrinsic spin-1/2 of the electrons cannot satisfy this condition on their own, we will show that commuting operators consisting of both orbital- and spin-degrees of freedom of electrons can be constructed.
-Hence, we study generalized spin-momentum locking terms in Eq.~\eqref{eq:surface_general} with commuting pseudospin operators $S_{X}$ and $S_{Y}$ that are both conserved.
+We note that for $C_3$ and $C_{3v}$ symmetries, there can also be SML terms with one conserved spin operator $S_Z$, which are cubic in momentum~\cite{fu2009hexagonal,samokhin2022effective}, but we leave further analysis of higher-order terms as future work.

+Our primary focus will instead be on systems with $C_{3,4,6}$ or $C_{3v,4v,6v}$, where the SML terms that are {\it linear} in momentum always involve both $S_X$ and $S_Y$, as shown in Sec.~S1 of the Supplementary Material (SM)~\cite{supple}.
+In these cases the spin is conserved only when $S_X$ and $S_Y$ commute with each other, i.e., $[S_X,S_Y] \PRLequal 0$.
+Although the intrinsic spin-1/2 of the electrons cannot satisfy this condition on their own, we will show that commuting operators consisting of both orbital and spin degrees of freedom of electrons can be constructed.
+Hence, we study generalized SML terms in Eq.~\eqref{eq:surface_general} with commuting pseudospin operators $S_X$ and $S_Y$ that are both conserved.